1. Home

 8/10

-Most electric cars don't actually come with gearboxes as such, because they actually have a single gear, but they drive in the same way as a conventional automatic car: you put the car into Drive and off you go.
-In fact, EVs are often even more smooth, with no gearshifts and instant, silent acceleration.
+Most electric cars don't come with gearboxes as such, because they actually have a single gear, but they drive in the same way as a conventional automatic car: you put the car into Drive and off you go.
+In fact, EVs are often even smoother, with no gearshifts and instant, silent acceleration.

 With a range of up to 285 miles, the Kia Niro EV might be all the car you ever need, so long as charging at home isn't problematic.
 It's reasonably affordable by electric standards, and if you find a good used example, you can save even more.